Elizabeth Day: Pin Drop Studio

 Day is co-founder of the cultural organisation Pin Drop Studio, which holds regular literature salons in London and other major cities, as well as the annual Pin Drop Short Story Award in collaboration with arts institution the Royal Academy of Arts.

 Personal life

 Day married journalist Kamal Ahmed, the Business Editor of BBC News, in December 2011.
 The couple separated in February 2015, and are now divorced.
-She dated the TV presenter Rick Edwards.
+She dated the TV presenter Rick Edwards when both were at Cambridge University.
 Day's second husband is Justin Basini (b.
 June 1974), the CEO and co-founder of ClearScore.